 Head injuries range from a bump on the head to a skull fracture.
-Some head injuries are severe enough to cause brain damage or even death.
+Some head injuries are mild, while some may be severe enough to cause brain damage or even death.

 Knowing the symptoms of a concussion and some simple first aid can help people respond to a head injury quickly, reducing the chances of complications.